 Clinically it presents with protracted barking cough and inspiratory stridor due to mucosal edema resulting in tracheal narrowing.

 Plain radiographs are not always required, as the diagnosis is often made clinically.
 They are usually obtained to exclude other causes of a similar presentation.
 Typical radiographic findings include:

 - steeple sign (also known as "wine bottle sign"): seen on AP radiographs of the neck or chest and neck demonstrates uniform narrowing of the subglottic airway

-- distension of the hypopharynx is also seen due to the patient's attempt at decreasing airway resistance
+- distension of hypopharynx is also seen due to the patient's attempt at decreasing airway resistance

 - lateral radiograph of the upper airway will show a normal epiglottis and narrowing of the subglottic region

 Treatment and prognosis

 Croup is usually self-limiting and has a good overall long-term prognosis.

 Treatment is directed toward improving air exchange.
-Conservative measures, nebulised epinephrine (epinephrine) and corticosteroids are commonly used.
+Conservative measures, including nebulised epinephrine (epinephrine) and corticosteroids, are commonly used.